 These results illustrate the situation many of these high school graduates are in.
 Over half of graduating seniors plan on using student loans during college; on top of that, roughly 70% are financially dependent on their parents.

 When asked basic questions about student loans, the high school seniors did not answer very well.
 66% did not know the difference between a subsidized and un-subsidized loan which are two common federal loans.
 On that note, these students did not know the major differences between federal and private student loans.
-To top it all off, 70% of students did not know what student loan refinancing is, nor did they know it was an option.
+To top it all off, 70% of students did not know about refinancing student loans, nor did they know it was an option.

 A majority (63%) did not know how an interest rate worked.
 This explains why 67% thought interest did not accumulate during deferment periods.
 92% of the poll did not know this year’s federal student loan interest rate.